SleevefishYoo/MyTASpace/README.md

 Once the command has finished, head to `platforms/ios/`, open `MyTASpace.xcodeproj`.

-Then click on `run` at the top left of the XCode window.
+Then click on the <button class = "markdown-button" type="introbutton">▶</button> at the top left of the XCode window.

 ***
 ## Extensibility